epccs/Gravimetric/Hardware/README.md

 ![Status](./status_icon.png "Gravimetric Status")

 ```
-        ^1  Done:
+        ^1  Done: Design,
-            WIP: Design,
+            WIP: Layout (#=done),
-            Todo: Layout, BOM, Review*, Order Boards, Assembly, Testing, Evaluation.
+            Todo: BOM, Review*, Order Boards, Assembly, Testing, Evaluation.
             *during review the Design may change without changing the revision.
-            add gap between RJ45 headers
+            # add gap between RJ45 headers
-            Power Protection
+            # Power Protection
-            Alternat power diode replaced with a P-CH MOSFET
+            # Alternat power diode replaced with a P-CH MOSFET
-            HOST_nCTS: on manager should move from PC0 to PD2
+            # HOST_nCTS: on manager should move from PC0 to PD2
-            I2C: on ^0 TWI0 goes to the manager but that bus has to be urn as clean I2C so it can go to the user plug, the other port can go to the R-Pi SMbus pins which are not doing true I2C (a time sharing OS issue) and would be a slave SMbus if used.
+            # keep I2C like ^0: TWI0 goes to the manager as I2C master, the other port TWI1 can be slave or master I2C.
-            ALT_EN, PIPWR_EN: can go to the manager
-            ALT_I, ALT_V, PWR_I, PWR_V: can go to the manager ADC 0, 1, 6,7
-            move MGR_STATUS LED to MGR_SCK.
-            connect SHLD_VIN_EN to PB1 on bus manager
-            connect R1 (ALT_V divider to ADC4) directly to ALT input
+            # connect R1 (ALT_V divider to ADC4) directly to ALT input
-            add second K38 under Q9 with its gate controled from ADC4 voltage, so 5..15V is needed to turn on ALT power.
+            # add second K38 under Q9 with its gate controled from ADC4 voltage, so 5..15V is needed to turn on ALT power.
+            # move MGR_STATUS LED to MGR_SCK.
+            # ALT_EN, PIPWR_EN: can go to the manager PB3, PB1
+            # connect PIPWR_EN to PB1 on bus manager
-            connect ALT_EN to PB3 (MOSI) on bus manager (and do not ICSP program the manager with alt power applied).
+            # connect ALT_EN to PB3 (MOSI) on bus manager (and do not ICSP program the manager with alt power applied).
+            # ALT_I, ALT_V, PWR_I, PWR_V: can go to the manager ADC 0, 1, 6,7
+            # connect ADC4..ADC7 to test points
+            # connect PB3 and PB1 to test points
-            Pin numbers need changed so PA0 with ADC0 is pin 0 for digital Wiring functions
+            # change pin numbers so PA0 (with ADC0) is pin 0 for both digital and analog functions

         ^0  Done: Design, Layout, BOM, Review*, Order Boards, Assembly, Testing, Evaluation.
             WIP: